 About the program

-Many program alumni have continued participate in curriculum design and improvement activities and conduct education studies that either expand their Scholars Projects or take on new questions to advance undergraduate or graduate medical education.
+Many program alumni have continued to participate in curriculum design and improvement activities and conduct education studies that have expanded their Scholars Projects or tackled new questions to advance undergraduate or graduate medical education.

 The program has three components: